DIsaacman/Dream-Team/dataset_considerations.md

 The classification report shows 84% precision for both 0 and 1 values.
 Recall for 0 values was high at 98%, but quite low at 35% for 1.

 ![](Images/adaboost_report.JPG)

+## Saving the Machine Learning Model

+After running tests on multiple machine learning models it was clear that Adaboost had the best results.

+In order to make this model available to new data we needed to save the model for later loading.
+We achieved this using the 'pickle' library.
+We used pickle to serialize our model and then later to deserialize the model to make new predictions on user generated data.